 The surgery itself is a two-day inpatient procedure.
 The surgery typically lasts between one and two hours, with an additional two hours for prep and recovery in the operating room.
 During your stay, you can count on your care team to provide personalized, compassionate care.

-Mako is a type of robotic-arm assisted surgery that provide many benefits if you're a good candidate, including:
+Robotic-arm assisted surgery provides many benefits if you're a good candidate, including: